 Zenstate for prostate and breast is formulated from 3 oils, each with known documented health benefits:

 - Pumpkin seed oil

-I formulated Zenstate for prostate as a 69 year old male showing early signs of prostate enlargement.
+I formulated Zenstate for prostate as a 69-year-old male showing early signs of prostate enlargement.
 I won’t regale you with the less flattering details of this condition.
 It seemed obvious to me that I could either do something about my prostate condition or manage it.
 Or alternatively, I would find that my prostate condition would do something about me.

 I’ve chosen the former as an importer of black cumin seed oil for some 10 years.
-Black cumin seed oil has a vast scientifically documented range of health benefits, including prostate conditions, including cancer.
+The black cumin seed oil has a vast scientifically documented range of health benefits, including prostate conditions, including cancer.
 You can see a review of some 6 studies for thymoquinone the active component of black cumin seed and its impact on prostate cancer here.